uclaacm/hack-curriculum/HackCloud/Session 2_ VM Computing/README.md

 ## Demo: EBS - Virtual Storage

-Below we will outline how to "hot attach" extra EBS storage to an EC2 instance.
+Below we will outline how to mount extra EBS storage to an EC2 instance.
 Visual aids for the below steps are present on this week's slides.

 1. Navigate to the EC2 dashboard
 2. Click "Instances"